bignaux/lwNBD/ports/playstation2/lwnbd-playstation2-port.md

 BDM is another tentative to make a common interface for PS2 block device, acting same like lwnbd.
 It's a shame to miss the opportunity to have a functional and universal interface regardless of the type of device, but that's the social situation of this project at this moment.
 Bringing out the possibilities of being able to share a common software interface from an input device like a gamepad to a storage device is not easy without having to show all the possibilities that this kind of thing offers.

 ## idea, c'mon pick one (or more!)

+make oneliner like nbdcopy nbd://.../cmd/poweroff available like a bus. mem/spu2 ... mc/1/filename.

 custom build (like nbdtty ...)